-At Sobi we are transforming the lives of people affected by rare diseases.
-As a specialized international biopharmaceutical company, we provide sustainable access to innovative therapies in areas such as haematology, immunology and specialty care.
-We bring something rare to rare diseases - a belief in the strength of focus, the power of agility and the potential of the people we are dedicated to serving.
+Sobi is transforming the lives of people affected by rare diseases.
+As a specialised international biopharmaceutical company, we provide sustainable access to innovative therapies in areas such as haematology, immunology and specialty care.
+We bring something rare to rare diseases - a rare expertise and a strength in access that allows us to be a partner in care for those otherwise overlooked.